wp-plugins/nggtags-for-wp-media-library/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 0.6 =
+* added search widget for Media Library
 = 0.5 =
-modified WordPress media library page to filter by tags and bulk add/remove tags = 0.4 = support for multiple taxonomies and boolean expressions = 0.3.1 = change conversion tasks to prevent timeout on larger databases = 0.3.0.1 = fix sort order bug on Media Library screen
+* modified WordPress media library page to filter by tags and bulk add/remove tags = 0.4 =
+* support for multiple taxonomies and boolean expressions = 0.3.1 =
+* change conversion tasks to prevent timeout on larger databases = 0.3.0.1 =
+* fix sort order bug on Media Library screen
 = 0.3 =
 * Added support for NextGEN Gallery's sort order and shortcodes nggallery and singlepic = 0.2 =